3scale/apisonator/docs/oauth_tokens.md

 application-wide tokens, and user_ids would become more a cosmetic feature for grouping tokens than a real enforcing filter.

-The current implementation checks that the `token_set_key` set contains the token for consistency.
-If no user_id was given, that's the application-wide token set, and if the membership test fails an error would be returned.
-If an user_id was provided, the code checks the application-wide token set before giving up.
+Past implementations checked that the `token_set_key` set contains the token for consistency.
+If no user_id was given, that's the application-wide token set, and if the membership test failed an error would be returned.
+If an user_id was provided, the code checked the application-wide token set before giving up.

+The current implementation checks that the user_id given is the owner of the token because it checks the embedded user id in the token_key's value.
+Other than that, there is no extra check, and we could have an inconsistent state if we had a transaction interrupted when deleting (ie. we do not have real transactions).
+That's why we try to first delete the token key, then the token and user from their respective sets.

 The following questions arise: